Dorje Shugden controversy: 1980s

 Bluck notes the activity regarding Dorje Shugden practice in the 80s: "In the early 1980s the Dalai Lama restricted reliance on Dorje Shugden to private rather than public practice.
 The tension this caused within the Gelug and wider Tibetan community may reflect some opposition to his ecumenical approach."

 1990s

 Initiations by the 14th Dalai Lama

 With the urging of the other schools who have long been opposed to Shugden, and his senior Gelug tutor who always doubted the practice, the 14th Dalai Lama asked the increasing number of western Shugden practitioners who were newly being proselytized primarily in Britain to refrain from attending his teachings.
-George Chryssides, quoting Steven Batchelor, states:
+George Chryssides, quoting Stephen Batchelor, states: